 In England, they have a dish called “jellied eels”.
 It’s a pretty simple recipe -- just slice the eels and cook it in boiling water.
 After 10- to 8 minutes, remove the eel.
 Then, put powdered gelatin on the water that was used to boil the eel after it cools down.

 Once the water cools down, the eel is placed back into set.
 This dish tastes like a bowl of salty and fishy jelly.
 It's an acquired taste, but in Europe, they consider it a snack -- what a fishy snack!

 Want to learn how to make this dish?
 Watch the video below.

 Unagi (or eel donburi) is a popular eel dish in Japan.
 The eel is grilled and brushed with a tasty mixture of short soy (soy sauce), mirin (rice wine), and sugar.
 It is then served over a bed of rice.

 The fatty flesh of the unagi is super juicy, and the glaze and has a delightful aroma -- this combination creates a wonderful harmony of flavors.
 Unagi by itself has a subtle flavor, but when grilled with teriyaki sauce, it tastes sweet, salty, and acquires that umami flavor.

 Some Japanese even say that the rising smoke from grilling the unagi is good enough by itself over a bed of rice.

-In the country of Seine and Gironde in France, a phenomenon happens in the River Severn called the “severn bore”.
+In the United Kingdom, a phenomenon happens in the River Severn called the “severn bore”.
 It's a huge surge wave that can be seen in the creek of the river.